bdboogie/eleventy-base-blog/HTML/index.md

 title: HTML & CSS
 templateClass: tmpl-post
 eleventyNavigation:
-  key: HTML
+  key: HTML & CSS
   order: 4
 ---

-Keep trying we'll get this up there
+so this is going to be the home page for alll the HTML and CSS tasks and resources, so that damn table and the carousel